 - Ages: All ages are allowed at the hotel.
 Guests tend to be couples, ages 25 and up, celebrating a romantic occasion, usually a honeymoon or anniversary.

 - Beach: The nearest beach is Exo Gialos, a quiet, black sand beach with intriguing wind-sculpted cliffs at its southern end.
-The best beach bar and restaurant there is East Breeze, just a few meters from the cliffs (10-minute drive).
-The north end has a small harbor and another great beach bar and restaurant called Yalos (9-minute drive).
-From the hotel, it’s a short 3.9 km drive to the north end or 4.9 km to the south end, where the cliffs are.
+The best beach bar and restaurant there is East Breeze, just a few meters from the cliffs.
+The north end has a small harbor and another great beach bar and restaurant called Yalos.
+From the hotel, it’s a short 4 km-drive to the north end or 5 km to the south end, where the cliffs are.

 - View: Stunning caldera views can be found throughout the hotel, overlooking the volcanoes, Akrotiri, and Thirassia Island.
 Due to its position on a curve, some rooms have better views than others.
 All of the villas have direct caldera views.
 All of the suites have caldera views from their terraces, and more than half also have caldera views from their windows.
 Of the suites, Rigoletto has the best views.